Defining your pipeline steps

 On the Pipelines page, select New pipeline to begin creating a new pipeline.

-Required fields are Name and Repository.
+The required fields are Name and Git Repository.

 Screenshot of the 'New Pipeline' setup form